Petkeljärvi

 Flora Ecosystems

 The park's vegetation is dominated by dry pine heaths typical of esker ridges, with extensive lichen coverage on the forest floor.
 More fertile areas support mixed forests of spruce, birch, and aspen.
-The shoreline areas feature typical wetland vegetation, while the drier ridge tops host hardy species adapted to sandy soils, including various types of moss and specialized ridge plants.
+The shoreline areas feature typical wetland vegetation, while the drier ridge tops host hardy species adapted to sandy soils, including various types of moss and specialised ridge plants.

 Geology